Comparison of Markov chains via weak Poincar\'e inequalities with application to pseudo-marginal MCMC: Weak Poincaré inequalities

 We can also derive a converse to Theorem~\ref{thm:WPI_F_bd} in the reversible setting.
-For our explicit examples of $\beta$ in Section~\ref{subsec:Examples-of-b} as well as in the geometric case (Remark~\ref{rem:strong_PI}), it turns out that we can derive a sharp converse result, thus demonstrating, at least in the reversible setting, that our approach is able to recover the best possible rates of convergence for a given $\beta$; see Remark~\ref{rem:nec-comment}. \begin{prop} Let $P$ be $\mu-$self-adjoint Markov transition operator and assume for any $n\in\mathbb{N}$, and $f\in\ELL_{0}(\mu)$,
+For our explicit examples of $\beta$ in Section~\ref{subsec:Examples-of-b} as well as in the geometric case (Remark~\ref{rem:strong_PI}), it turns out that we can derive a converse result, thus demonstrating, at least in the reversible setting, that our approach is able to recover the best possible rates of convergence for a given $\beta$ when $\beta$ is polynomial or polylogarithmic; see Remark~\ref{rem:nec-comment}.{} In the continuous-time setting, similar converse results have also been derived; see, for instance \cite[Theorem 2.3]{Rockner2001}. \begin{prop} Let $P$ be $\mu-$self-adjoint Markov transition operator and assume for any $n\in\mathbb{N}$, and $f\in\ELL_{0}(\mu)$,